 - Publish full desktop or individual remote apps from a single host pool, create individual app groups for different sets of users, or even assign users to multiple app groups to reduce the number of images.

 - As you manage your environment, use built-in delegated access to assign roles and collect diagnostics to understand various configuration or user errors.

 - Use the new Diagnostics service to troubleshoot errors.

 - Only manage the image and virtual machines, not the infrastructure.
 You don’t need to personally manage the Remote Desktop roles as you do with Remote Desktop Services, just the virtual machines in your Azure subscription.

 You can also assign and connect users to your virtual desktops:

-- Once assigned, users can launch any Windows Virtual Desktop client to connect users to their published Windows desktops and applications.
-Connect from any device through either a native application on your device or the Windows Virtual Desktop HTML5 web client.
+- Once assigned, users can launch any Azure Virtual Desktop client to connect users to their published Windows desktops and applications.
+Connect from any device through either a native application on your device or the Azure Virtual Desktop HTML5 web client.

 - Securely establish users through reverse connections to the service, so you never have to leave any inbound ports open.

 |The double trouble of high costs and inflexibility, thanks to RDS licences, infrastructure management and the investment required to scale.||Pay only for what you need, when you use it.
 Windows 10 multi-sessions ensures you can forget about RDS licences, while session host VMs are licenced by the user, so no Windows Server licences required.|